RTC Transit: RTC Transit era (2008–present)

-Future

 In 2018, RTC began examining the possibility of installing light rail or enhanced bus rapid transit service along high-ridership routes, particularly the Maryland Parkway corridor.
-Subsequently, the Federal Transit Administration awarded the RTC $150 million to upgrade Route 109 to a BRT with 7.2 miles of bus/bike lanes.
+Subsequently, the Federal Transit Administration awarded the RTC $150 million to upgrade Route 109 to bus rapid transit with 7.2 miles of bus/bike lanes.
+The route, dubbed the "Red Line" and would extend service west of Downtown to the Medical District, is set to open for service on August 23, 2026.

 Operations

+One of the commission's bus maintenance and operations facilities located on West Sunset Road and Hauck Street just west of Decatur Boulevard.

 The RTC currently operates 51 routes with 17 routes operating 24 hours a day, seven days a week, including The Deuce on The Strip.
-Most routes run from early morning (04:00) until late night (01:00).
+Most routes run from early morning until late night/early morning.
 On weekends & holidays, some routes either operate less frequently, operate with less hours, or not operate at all.
 Las Vegas has one of the most comprehensive night bus networks in the United States, owing to the 24-hour nature of the casinos and hospitality industry.

 RTC Transit is the largest outsourced transit operation in the United States, having overtaken the title from the now-defunct Metropolitan Transportation Authority's Long Island Bus service in late 2011.
-As of 2011, the contract is worth approximately $600 million over seven years.
 The fixed route system had been operated by Veolia Transport and its predecessors, ATC-Vancom and National Express, since inception.
 Bus operators, mechanics, and most other contractor employees are represented by Amalgamated Transit Union Local 1637.
 Paratransit and dial-a-ride services are operated by First Transit.

-The fixed route contract was scheduled to expire September 25, 2011, and was awarded to First Transit, the apparent low bidder and highest scorer on the comprehensive review, however, Veolia has complained to the RTC board of bidding irregularities in the First Transit bid as well as an unfair emphasis on price in comparison to other technical factors.
-The RTC board approved the First Transit bid on a 4-3 vote, but after the Nevada Attorney General reprimanded the RTC for approving the contract without a majority of the eight members on the RTC board (as opposed to merely those present), which was determined by a district court judge that all 8 members were not required and the award was legitimate.
-However, in the fallout of the court decision, the RTC returned for a re-vote in which the board then deadlocked at 4-4 for multiple months.
-The RTC board decided that it was best to cancel the award and bring forward a new fresh proposal for bid, and gave Veolia a 1-year extension while the board found a means to obtain a majority to make a decision.
-First Transit subsequently sued the RTC to force them to make a decision.